 With young learners, the emphasis is on having fun singing and on learning musicianship.
 Between the ages of eight and twelve there is a lot of good technique that can be learned and this then needs constant revisiting while the voice goes through its largest changes (for girls as well as boys) until it starts to settle again around sixteen and "final version" of technique can start to be learned.
 Vocally lighter repertoire but that is emotionally engaging is ideal here - musicals, lute songs, baroque arias and English songs.

 With learners who have already had some vocal training we do a careful check through posture, breathing, phonation, resonance and articulation.
 Good singing feels easy, so I use my knowledge of Alexander Technique and anatomy to help singers find ways of singing that minimise tension.
 Learning to sing is challenging because your instrument is inside you, where you can't see it and you often can't even feel it.
 I was once told to sing as if a string of precious pearls was coming out of my eyes - and I didn't know what I was supposed to do!
 I understand now after years of study, but the instruction didn't help me at the time, so I don't teach like that.
-I give very precise instructions about what to move and how much, and how to practice so that you develop the specific muscle tone and control that you need.
+I give very precise instructions about what to move and how much, and how to practise so that you develop the specific muscle tone and control that you need.

 There are many parts of your singing mechanism to think about moving, so we also work on assembling sequences of "muscle memory" (procedural memory), so that you gradually put more and more of your technique on "autopilot", allowing you to concentrate on meaning and performance.
-The most important thing, I think, that my students learn from me is how to practice - that makes them independent of me.
+The most important thing, I think, that my students learn from me is how to practise - that makes them independent of me.
 Once a learner understands what practice is for and has the discipline to do it regularly, lessons become coaching sessions with me as a "critical friend".